ScandiPWA

 Inspecting the Codebase

 First, we need to find the code responsible for rendering the product page tabs.
-You can use the React developer tools extension to find which components are being rendered.
+You can use the to find which components are being rendered.
 Searching the codebase can also be useful.

 We find that the ProductPage route is itself responsible for configuring the tabs: